-The undergraduate program in biological engineering, leading to the Bachelor of Science degree in Biological Engineering, is accredited by Engineering Accreditation Commission of ABET.
-Visit http://www.abet.org.
-The program was first accredited by the Engineer's Council for Professional Development, the predecessor to ABET, in 1955 and has retained that status ever since.
-The date of the next comprehensive review is 2014-2015.
+The undergraduate program in biological engineering, leading to the Bachelor of Science degree in Biological Engineering, is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The faculty of the Biological Engineering program seeks to provide a challenging technical education in a safe, secure and inclusive learning environment that promotes a desire for service and prepares graduates to: